tinacms/tina.io/content/docs/index.md

 ## Constructing The User Interface

 Tina lets you choose the user interface that best fits your workflow.
-You can use one of it's default interfaces or construct your own.
-You can even build editing capabilities directly into your page.
+You can use one of its default interfaces or construct your own.
+You can even build editing capabilities directly into your page!

-* Learn about the [Toolbar](/docs/cms/ui#toolbar-configuration "Tina Toolbar") or [Sidebar](/docs/cms/ui#sidebar-configuration "Tina Sidebar") UIs to decide which one fits your needs.
+* Learn about the [Toolbar](/docs/cms/ui#toolbar-configuration "Tina Toolbar") and [Sidebar](/docs/cms/ui#sidebar-configuration "Tina Sidebar") UI components.
 * Take control of the appearance of your CMS using [Custom Styling](/docs/cms/styles "Styles")
 * Add features to your CMS using [Screen Plugins](/blog/screen-plugins "Screen Plugins")  and Toolbar Widgets _(docs coming soon)_.
 * Wander off the beaten trail and create a totally custom UI _(Coming Soon)_